-Amstrad - which owns the Sinclair brand - says that only the first batch of "a tiny number" of machines was affected.
-Asked why so many shops nationwide seemed to have had problems, a spokesman said: "Comet have been sent all the pieces.
-I can't comment on their distribution.
-Opinion page 5
+of "a tiny number" of machines was comment on their distribution." affected.
+Asked why so many shops Opinion page 5 nationwide seemed to have had News analysis page 11

+Amstrad - which owns the Sinclair problems, a spokesman said: "Comet brand - says that only the first batch have been sent all the pieces.
+I can't